Latest Update for JEE Advanced

 JEE Advanced 2022 answer key (Official)

 IIT Madras will declare the JEE Advanced 2024 result at jeeadv.ac.in.
-JEE Advanced result date 2024 will be notified shortly.
+JEE Advanced 2024 result date has announced on June 09, 2024.
 The result of JEE Advanced 2024 will be released in the form of a score card containing marks secured by candidates in both the JEE Advanced 2024 papers.
 The JEE Advanced exam result 2024 will consist of many details such as all India rank, qualifying status, cutoff marks and more.
 Candidates can check their examination scores and performance through the result of JEE Advanced 2024.

 Steps to Download JEE Advanced Result 2024